A Flexible Procedure for Mixture Proportion Estimation in Positive-Unlabeled Learning: Estimation of

 \section{Estimation of $\alpha_0$}

-We generalize a one--dimensional method of \cite{patra2015estimation} to the PU learning problem.
-We call it C-patra/sen to emphasize the fact that the method developed in \cite{patra2015estimation} is applied to the output of a classifier.
-Then we generalize a one dimensional method of \cite{Storey2002} to the PU learning problem.
-We show that the ROC method developed in \cite{Blanchard2010} and \cite{scott2015rate} can be viewed as a variant of the \cite{Storey2002} idea.
-We develop a version of ROC termed C-roc.
+We generalize a one--dimensional MPE method of Patra and Sen \cite{patra2015estimation} to the PU learning problem.
+We term the method C-PS to emphasize the fact that the method developed by Patra and Sen is applied to the output of a classifier.
+Then we generalize a one--dimensional method of Storey \cite{Storey2002} to the PU learning problem.
+We term the method C-ROC because the ROC method developed in \cite{Blanchard2010} and \cite{scott2015rate} can be viewed as a variant of the Story's \cite{Storey2002} original idea.